no-venv/modded-darkreader/README.md

 - get python & pip
 - pip install simple-websocket-server
-- pip install haishoku
+- pip install haishoku (optional)
-- python main.py (you might want to make it run on startup)
+- python main.py (you might want to make it run on startup!)
 - smile that your browser is pretty

 ports that are used:

 9483 - websocket

-9484 - tcp port for the server to receive the wallpaper location
+9484 - tcp port for the server to receive the wallpaper color

-idk how you guys configure your wallpapers so i've decided that you'd need to manually implement it

--> get wallpaper location

--> connect to tcp socket 9484 on 127.0.0.1

--> send both color index & wallpaper location on disk

-   - color indexs start at 0 to 15

-   - an example of what to send to the tcp socket:

-        color index ; wallpaper location

-        0;/home/me/wallpaper.png

--> **close socket**
+## interfacing with the server

+you can use "interface.py" to interface with the server

+###  if you want to send a color to all connected browsers, simpily:

+python3 interface.py FF00FF

--> server gets the wallpaper location and inputs it in pywal
+### if you want to extract the wallpaper color and send it to the server:

--> pywal outputs hex colour and brodcasts to connected browsers

-**actually just use wraper.py to do it all for you**

-wraper.py positional arguments:

-{color index} {wallpapr location}
+### REQUIRES "haishoku"

+python3 interface.py /home/me/Pictures/whatever.png

-.. or if you wan to take account for all colors
+### if you want to do it manually:

-all {wallpaper location}
+- connect to tcp socket at "127.0.0.1:9484"
+- send a color hex string (without the #)
+- done